Jayplect/Funding-recommendation-engine/README.md

 ## Overview of the Analysis
 The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
-With my knowledge of machine learning and neural networks, I utilized the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
+For this project, I built a binary classifier to predict the success of applicants seeking funding from Alphabet Soup.
+Leveraging the features in the dataset, the model uses machine learning and neural networks to make accurate predictions.

 ## Dependencies used